utrains/terraform-setup-GithubActions/README.md

 ## Known issues and warnings

-- **SonarQube needs Docker, which this project no longer installs.** `install_sonar_using_docker.sh` will fail, and because the scripts run in sequence, Vault will not be installed.
-Either install Docker again or remove the SonarQube step from `main.tf`.
 - **`terraform.tfvars` contains the JFrog password and token in plain text.** Do not commit it to a public repository.
+Use `terraform.tfvars.example` as a template.
 - **The generated files hold secrets**: `server_key.pem` (SSH private key) and `vaultkey.txt` (Vault root token).
 The Terraform state also contains the private key.
 Keep all of them out of version control.
 - **Every port is open to the whole internet**, and Vault runs without TLS.
 Restrict the security group to your own IP for anything beyond a short-lived lab.
 - **Change the default logins** (SonarQube `admin / admin`, JFrog `admin / password`) after first login.
-- The AMI filter and the scripts assume **Amazon Linux 2**, not Amazon Linux 2023.
 - The security group still opens port 4954, which nothing uses now.